JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

         * Great designers produce structures that are faster, smaller simpler, cleaner, and are produced with less effort.
         * We need to grow great designers
         * Great designers and great managers are both rare.
-        * Every software organization should proclaim that great designers are as important to it's success as great managers.
+        * Every software organization should proclaim that great designers are as important to its success as great managers.
         * How to grow great designers
             * Identify top designers as early as possible, best are often not the most experienced.
             * Assign a career mentor.
-            * Provide opportunites for growing designers to interfact with one another.
+            * Provide opportunities for growing designers to interact with one another.

 ### "No Silver Bullet" Refined
 * Notes needed